bbc/adaptivepodcasting/player/README.md

 The Player app is essentially a lightweight implementation of a SMIL parser with the ability to schedule media playback and make on-the-fly editorial decisions based on input from external data sources.

 You can install the Adaptive Podcasting app via the [Google Play Store](https://play.google.com/store/apps/details?id=uk.co.bbc.perceptivepodcasts), which was last updated Jan 2023.
+There is also [the updated Android player/app](https://github.com/bbc/adaptivepodcasting/blob/main/player/adaptive-podcasting-2023-09.apk) available to sideload if you require the latest version and cannot compile it yourself.

 You will need to [compile the player code](https://developer.android.com/build) to build the latest version with all the features.